Ibnyahyah/ibnyahyah/README.md

 - 👯 I’m looking to collaborate on **Startups**

-- 👨‍💻 All of my projects are available at [https://whitecoode.com](https://whitecoode.com)
+- 👨‍💻 All of my projects are available at [coode.vercel.app](https://coode.vercel.app)

-- 💬 Ask me about **React, Bootstrap, White-uicss,Javascript, MERN and Flutter.**
+- 💬 Ask me about **White-uicss, Javascript and Flutter.**

 - 📫 How to reach me **whitecoode@whitecoode.com**

-- 📄 Know about my experiences [https://docs.google.com/document/d/1xxhSJffJCym8ZaGXSBUcnOwgNAnav3ZOhQeH_aRNmpo/edit?usp=sharing](https://docs.google.com/document/d/1xxhSJffJCym8ZaGXSBUcnOwgNAnav3ZOhQeH_aRNmpo/edit?usp=sharing)
+- 📄 Know about my experiences [CV or Resume](https://docs.google.com/document/d/1xxhSJffJCym8ZaGXSBUcnOwgNAnav3ZOhQeH_aRNmpo/edit?usp=sharing)

 - ⚡ Fun fact **Code is what I eat**